 - When nature calls – Many of the aid stations will have bathroom facilities, either a permanent structure or a port-a-john.
 If you have to pee, find a tree.
 Anything else, try to use the outhouse.

 - Accountability – We’ll be tracking your progress around the course – it’s your responsibility to make sure your race bib is visible, and to check yourself (and your pacer) IN and OUT of each aid station (even if you are just passing through without stopping).
 The communications team at the aid station will record your arrival and departure, and relay your progress to race headquarters.

 - Cut-off times – Aid station captains will strictly enforce the cut-off times that are posted for designated aid stations (see aid station planner).
+You must depart the aid station by the cut-off time.
 Aid station captains also have the authority to pull you from the course if it is clear that you are physically unable to continue in a safe manner.
 Their decisions are final, and if you refuse to vacate the course when directed, you’ll be disqualified.

 - Dropping out of the race – If you can’t complete the race, you must notify an aid station captain and surrender your race bib, which will officially withdraw you from the race.
 If you leave the race and don’t show up at the next aid station within a reasonable time, we’ll assume you’re lost and will notify authorities.
 This could threaten the race’s future permits.
 Leaving a race without informing an aid station captain means automatic disqualification and restriction from entry in future races.

 Welcome spectators, family members, crews and pacers to the Eastern States 100!
 We want to thank you for coming out and supporting the runners because we know how much it means to them!
 Please take some time to review this section as it contains some important logistic and safety information just for you.

 Pacer Rules - Runners may use pacers, according to the following rules: